openshift/enhancements/enhancements/storage/csi-efs-operator.md

 Library-go does not support un-installation of CSI driver (and static resources created by `StaticResourcesController`), this must be implemented there.

+Note: When the *operator* is un-installed, nothing happens to the CRD, CR, the installed CSI driver, existing PVs and PVCs.
+Everything is working, just not managed by the operator.
+When the *operand* is un-instaled by removing the operator CR, the driver will be removed.
+Existing PVs, PVCs and SharedVolumes will be still present in the API server, however, they won't be really usable.
+Nobody can mount / unmount EFS volumes without the driver.

 ### `SharedVolume` CRD